Search

 SW1-100

+1998 All-America Selections Winner!
 42 days.
 Beta vulgaris.
 Open Pollinated.
 Bright Lights Swiss Chard.
-This early maturing plant produces good yields of flavorful burgundy and green leaves.
-The stems are full of rainbow colors of gold, orange, red, white, and yellow making it a very beautiful plant.
+This early-maturing plant produces good yields of flavorful burgundy and green Swiss Chard leaves.
+A popular Swiss Chard variety, prized for consistent growth, strong bolt resistance across colors, and use as both an edible crop and an ornamental plant in gardens or containers.
+It is widely regarded as the gold standard for multicolored chard.
+It features lightly to nicely crinkled, glossy green or bronze leaves with colorful stems in gold, pink, orange, red, white, purple, and pastel or multicolored striped variations, making it a very beautiful plant.
 Usually used fresh in salads or lightly steamed.
 Also used as a delightful garnish.
+Suitable for container gardening.
 Excellent choice for home gardens and specialty market growers.
 A variety from the USA.

 $3.00 $2.50